Information and Training Sessions

 Target Audience: Power Users, Data consumers, School administrators

-Instructors: Amy Kostrewa and Noah Huffman (Office of Faculty Affairs Administration)
+Instructors: Amy Kostrewa and Noah Huffman (Office of Faculty Affairs)

 For information about training opportunities, please contact the Scholars team.